 - Cook the meat: Place a large deep non-stick skillet or Dutch oven over medium heat.
 When hot, add ground beef, salt and pepper.
 Use a wooden spoon or spatula to break the meat into small pieces as it cooks.
 Cook the meat for about 4-5 minutes or until just barely cooked through, stirring occasionally.

 - Add the veggies: While the meat continues to cook, add the peppers and onions to the same pan and cook until beginning to soften, about 3-4 minutes, stirring occasionally.
 Add the garlic and zucchini, and cook for another 2 minutes.
 Finally, add the tomato sauce, diced tomatoes, worcestershire sauce, along with salt & pepper to season.
 Reduce heat to low and cook for 3-4 minutes, letting it simmer and bubble, stirring occasionally.
-Add salt and pepper to taste.
 If serving immediately, add cheese and cover for 90 seconds to melt.
 If meal prepping, add cheese to individual containers to more easily control portioning.

 - Meal prep it: Add about 1/2 cup or so cooked rice to each of four meal prep containers.
 Portion the unstuffed pepper mixture into each meal prep container and add a heavy sprinkle of cheese.
 Store for up to four days in the refrigerator, or up to 3 months in the freezer.